Digitalroot-Technologies/FileDeleter/README.md

 Handles cleaning up of temp files.
 Reads path data from a SQLite database and age limit on files.
 All files that match are deleted.
+Run without any parameters to have it delete files.
+(I run it with a task scheduler.)

 ===========
     Usage: FileDeleter [options ...] [parameters]